EPL GW-16 Fantrax Player Picks

 Clement Lenglet (TOT vs LEE, $4.34)

-Lenglet has been scoring fairly well without the benefit of clean sheets — always a good sign for a Fantrax defender.
-It’s always difficult to predict which Spurs will turn up, but Leeds are generally not so good away from home.
+Lenglet has been earning fairly well without the benefit of clean sheets — always a good sign for a Fantrax defender.
+It’s always difficult to predict which Tottenham will turn up, but Leeds is generally not so good away from home.

 ~